sleepingkingstudios/rspec-sleeping_king_studios/docs/versions/2.8.2/index.md

 ## Documentation

-This is the documentation for the [current development build](https://github.com/sleepingkingstudios/rspec-sleeping_king_studios) of RSpec::SleepingKingStudios.
+This is the documentation for Version 2.8.2 of RSpec::SleepingKingStudios.

-- For the most recent release, see [Version 2.8.2]({{site.baseurl}}/versions/2.8.2).
+- For the current development build, see [Documentation]({{site.baseurl}}/).
 - For previous releases, see the [Versions]({{site.baseurl}}/versions) page.

 ## Reference